PrajwalRaj17/vit_from_scratch/README.md

 Encoder block, patch embedding, and the full ViT.

 ## Validation:
-my MultiheadAttention was verified against PyTorch's nn.MultiheadAttention, matching to a max difference of 1e-07 (floating-point equivalent).
+My MultiheadAttention was verified against PyTorch's nn.MultiheadAttention, matching to a max difference of 1e-07 (floating-point equivalent).